michelledo94/Comparing-Cosmetics-Ingredients/README.md

 # Comparing-Cosmetics-Ingredients
-Exploring ingredients of Sephora products with EDA, word embedding and T-SNE based on DataCamp's guided project.
+Exploring ingredients of Sephora products with EDA, word embedding and T-SNE based on a guided project on DataCamp
 Implementation:
 1. EDA
 2. Prep data for T-SNE modeling (tokenizing ingredient lists and transform into a Document-Term Matrix)